HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Voluntary or Charitable Agencies.

 Provide direct services: They offer practical assistance to people in need, such as food banks for individuals experiencing food insecurity, support for those experiencing homelessness, or specialized care for the elderly.

-Advocate for systemic change: Many agencies champion broader, long-term social or systemic changes by raising awareness and advocating for policy changes related to discrimination, inequality, and social justice.
+Advocate for systemic change: Many agencies champion broader, long-term social or systemic change by raising awareness and advocating for policies addressing discrimination, inequality, and social justice.

 Promote public benefit: They work in various public interest areas, including: